Waptoon/Html5-Simple-Games/README.md

 # HTML5 Simple Games

 Welcome to HTML5 Simple Games repository!
-This repository contains a collection of simple and fun games created using HTML5, CSS, and JavaScript by [mention:@Waptoon](https://github.com/Waptoon).
+This repository contains a collection of simple and fun games created using HTML5, CSS, and JavaScript by @Waptoon .
 Whether you're looking to pass the time or improve your skills, you'll find something enjoyable here.

 ## Games Included